apisearch-io/search-ui/README.md

 });
 ```

+Parameters:
+ - `target`: is the dom selector, it can be an id or a class.
+ - `classNames`:
+    - `container`: refers to the parent `div` class that
+    contains the widget.
+ - `template`:
+    - `container`: is the template string for the element.

 ## Search result

 The result widget allows you to print a set of results
 based on the search.